gtvr/gtvr.github.io/_includes/tabs/about.md

-# _Welcome!_
+# _Welcome to the Future!_

-We are a student organization at Georgia Tech dedicated to the exploring and proliferating virtual reality technology.
+## We are a student organization at Georgia Tech dedicated to the exploring and proliferating virtual reality technology.

 ## What We Do

-Share equipment, resources, and knowledge among members
+* Share equipment, resources, and knowledge among members

-Create and facilitate club and personal projects for funding and for fun
+* Create and facilitate club and personal projects for funding and for fun

-Conduct programming and design tutorials, demos and publicity around campus, and talks from guests and members of the Georgia Tech community
+* Conduct programming and design tutorials, demos and publicity around campus, and talks from guests and members of the Georgia Tech community

 ## What is VR?